yangych29/surface_normal/README.md

 ## Dependencies

 The code is tested on python3.6.
-Related packages include
+Required packages include

 - pytorch
 - opencv